Eduardo Quintero (diplomat)

-Eduardo Torcelo Quintero (May 29, 1900 – December 17, 1984) was a Filipino lawyer, ambassador to the United Nations, and an elected delegate to the Philippine Constitutional Convention of 1971 tasked with framing a new constitution for the country to replace the previous 1935 constitution.
-He is most notable for the Quintero Expose, a major corruption scandal of the Presidency of Ferdinand Marcos prior to his dictatorial rule.
+Eduardo Torcelo Quintero (29 May 1900 – 17 December 1984) was a Filipino lawyer and diplomat.
+He served as an ambassador to the United Nations, and an elected delegate to the Philippine Constitutional Convention of 1971 tasked with framing a new constitution for the country to replace the previous 1935 constitution.
+He is most notable for his role during the 1971 Constitutional Convention when he exposed a bribery scandal during the presidency of Ferdinand Marcos prior to his dictatorial rule.

 Early life

 Quintero was born in Tacloban City of the province of Leyte in the Eastern Visayas region of the country.
 His parents were Eduardo Quintero Sr. and Baldomera Torcelo.
 He was married to Tarcila Pariña with whom he had 3 children.
 For his elementary and secondary education he attended the Leyte Intermediate School and Leyte High School respectively.
 For college he attended the University of the Philippines College of Law.

-Quintero Expose
+Constitutional Convention exposé

-His legacy is enshrined in what is known as the Quintero Expose in which, on 19 May 1971, in a privilege speech on the plenary of the 1971 Philippine Constitutional Convention colloquially called "Con-Con", he disclosed that on different occasions, certain people that he did not name distributed money to delegates of the Con-Con, apparently in an effort to influence them in the discharge of their functions.
+His legacy is enshrined in what is known as the Quintero Exposé in which, on 19 May 1971, in a privilege speech on the plenary of the 1971 Philippine Constitutional Convention colloquially called "Con-Con", he disclosed that on different occasions, certain people that he did not name distributed money to delegates of the Con-Con, apparently in an effort to influence them in the discharge of their functions.
 Quintero himself claimed to have received money from this "money lobby" and would promptly give to the convention the payoff or "payola" money he was given amounting to P11,150 (a large sum of money at the time) for safe-keeping.
 The ailing whistleblower purposely left out any names in his speech and begged at the time not to be made to name names.

 Due to mounting public pressure, Quintero would afterwards release a three-page sworn on 30 May revealing the names of the 14 people he claimed to be behind the bribery scheme.
 The statement was written from his hospital bed in San Juan de Dios Hospital where he was admitted for an undisclosed cause and was issued a day after he returned from Tacloban to attend the funeral of his brother.